fedezocco/fedezocco.github.io/index.md

  (site under construction)

-Material Flow Design is the emerging scientific discipline developed here.
+Material Flow Design is the emerging scientific discipline developed in this page.
 It emerges from the need of modern society to tackle three problems of global scale: climate change, pollution and the dependence on finite reserves of materials.

 Material Flow Design results from the intersection of the following five main research topics: